 Under Rev. Proc.
 2000-37, for example, taxpayers have 180 days to sell their relinquished property after their target replacement property is acquired.
-However, the replacement property cannot be acquired directly by them, because that would involve holding title to both properties simultaneously.
-To structure the reverse exchange, the taxpayer should engage a qualified intermediary, a “QI” (or third party facilitator) to “park” title to the replacement property through the use of a single member LLC.
-In this scenario, the single member LLC is referred to as an “exchange accommodation titleholder” or EAT.
-So, the QI or third party facilitator established an EAT which parks title to the desired replacement property, and then the taxpayer has a total of 180 days to sell their property.
-Importantly, the taxpayer must sign a Qualified Exchange Accommodation Agreement – or QEAA – with the EAT in order to create a valid parking arrangement.
+However, taxpayers cannot direct acquire the replacement property.
+That would involve holding title to both properties simultaneously.
+To structure the reverse exchange, the taxpayer should engage a qualified intermediary, a “QI” (or third party facilitator).
+The purpose of the QI is to “park” title to the replacement property.
+This happens through the use of a single member LLC.
+In this scenario, the single member LLC is an “exchange accommodation titleholder” or EAT.
+The QI or third party facilitator establishes an EAT, which parks title to the desired replacement property, The taxpayer then has 180 days to sell their property.
+Importantly, the taxpayer must sign a Qualified Exchange Accommodation Agreement, a “QEAA” with the EAT in order to create a valid parking arrangement.

 It’s worth noting that Rev. Proc.
-2000-37 only guarantees that the taxpayer won’t be challenged on the acceptability of the exchange so long as the taxpayer stays within the procedure’s structural boundaries.
+2000-37 only guarantees that there will be no challenge to the acceptability of the exchange, so long as the taxpayer stays within the procedure’s structural boundaries.
 Taxpayers can structure reverse exchanges outside of these boundaries, but doing so will put them in a “gray zone” and leave them vulnerable to possible challenges by the IRS.
-Fortunately, however, there is case law which supports reverse exchanges structured outside of the guidelines of 2000-37.
+Fortunately, however, there is case law supporting reverse exchanges that are outside of the guidelines of 2000-37.
 No matter what the situation, you should always consult with a 1031 professional before attempting to structure a reverse 1031 exchange because a failed exchange can result in heavy penalties and interest.

 Reverse 1031 Advantages

 Let’s use a quick example to illustrate this point.
 Suppose a taxpayer wishes to utilize Section 1031 and procures a contract to sell his or her property.
 Let’s further suppose that the contract is concluded in the middle of March and has an execution date of May 15th.
 At the outset, the taxpayer doesn’t have any reason to back out of this contractual agreement because he or she hasn’t found any suitable replacement properties.
 However, let’s also suppose that, in the middle of April, the taxpayer finds the perfect replacement property, but that property is a hot commodity and will need to be acquired immediately otherwise it will certainly be unavailable by May 15th.
-This is the classic scenario in which a reverse like-kind exchange would need to be used to acquire the replacement property.
+This is the classic scenario in which a taxpayer can use a reverse like-kind exchange to acquire the replacement property.

 One of the other main benefits of reverse 1031 exchanges is the (effective) removal of the “identification requirement.”
 Under the regulations, taxpayers must properly “identify” replacement property before they acquire it.
-There is an exception to this general rule – when the replacement property is received within 45 days, then the property is considered to be identified automatically – but taxpayers will still be counseled to identify their replacement property in nearly all cases.
-In a reverse 1031 exchange, this step is completed from the outset because the replacement property is acquired first.
+There is an exception to this general rule.
+That is, when the replacement property is received within 45 days, the property is considered to be identified automatically.
+Nonetheless, taxpayers should identify their replacement property in nearly all cases.
+In a reverse 1031 exchange, acquisition of the replacement property happens first, so this step is completed from the outset .

 This is just an introduction.
 There’s plenty more to reverse 1031 like-kind exchanges, and in the future we will dive back in and explore more of the complex issues associated with these transactions.
 If you need counsel with a reverse 1031 exchange, traditional forward exchange, or any other tax issue, you should reach out to Mackay, Caswell & Callahan, P.C. and chat with a top NYC tax attorney.
-Our attorneys are very well-versed in Section 1031 exchanges as well as many other complex tax areas.
-We would be delighted to use our expertise to help you with your transaction!
+Our attorneys understand Section 1031 exchanges and many other complex tax areas.
+We are happy to use our expertise to help you with your transaction!